Drosera: Leaves and carnivory

 Sundews are characterised by the glandular tentacles, topped with sticky secretions, that cover their leaves.
 The trapping and digestion mechanism usually employs two types of glands: stalked glands that secrete sweet mucilage to attract and ensnare insects and enzymes to digest them, and sessile glands that absorb the resulting nutrient soup (the latter glands are missing in some species, such as D. erythrorhiza).
 Small prey, mainly consisting of insects, are attracted by the sweet secretions of the peduncular glands.
 Upon touching these, the prey become entrapped by sticky mucilage which prevents their progress or escape.
 Eventually, the prey either succumb to death through exhaustion or through asphyxiation as the mucilage envelops them and clogs their spiracles.
 Death usually occurs within 15 minutes.
 The plant meanwhile secretes esterase, peroxidase, phosphatase and protease enzymes.
 These enzymes dissolve the insect and free the nutrients contained within it.
 This nutrient mixture is then absorbed through the leaf surfaces to be used by the rest of the plant.

 All species of sundew are able to move their tentacles in response to contact with edible prey.
-The tentacles are extremely sensitive and will bend toward the center of the leaf to bring the insect into contact with as many stalked glands as possible.
+The tentacles are extremely sensitive and will bend toward the centre of the leaf to bring the insect into contact with as many stalked glands as possible.
 According to Charles Darwin, the contact of the legs of a small gnat with a single tentacle is enough to induce this response.
 This response to touch is known as thigmonasty, and is quite rapid in some species.
-The outer tentacles (recently coined as "snap-tentacles") of D. burmannii and D. sessilifolia can bend inwards toward prey in a matter of seconds after contact, while D. glanduligera is known to bend these tentacles in toward prey in tenths of a second.
-In addition to tentacle movement, some species are able to bend their leaves to various degrees to maximize contact with the prey.
+The outer tentacles (recently coined as "snap-tentacles") of D. burmanni and D. sessilifolia can bend inwards toward prey in a matter of seconds after contact, while D. glanduligera is known to bend these tentacles in toward prey in tenths of a second.
+In addition to tentacle movement, some species are able to bend their leaves to various degrees to maximise contact with the prey.
 Of these, D. capensis exhibits what is probably the most dramatic movement, curling its leaf completely around prey in 30 minutes.
 Some species, such as D. filiformis, are unable to bend their leaves in response to prey.